 For more information about mediation and how mediation saves time and money, call Monmouth County divorce mediation attorney, Anna-Maria Pittella.

 Collaborative Divorce : Using professionals for advocacy, support and information

 Collaborative family law, collaborative process, and collaborative divorce are terms often used interchangeably, according to the International Academy of Collaborative Professionals.
 The organization’s website says, “Collaborative practice promotes respect, places the needs of children first and keeps control of the process with the spouses.”
 Ms. Pittella says, “Collaborative divorce provides a method for a cooperative transition where the couple receives assistance in delineating and meeting their needs for the future.
 Collaboration is especially effective when children are involved.
 The couple hires attorneys who advocate for the client but who are also committed to reaching a settlement.
 The written pledge of the couple is to use their attorneys solely to reach an agreement, NOT to go to court.
 The goal is to negotiate — and continue to negotiate — until the parties reach an agreement.
 The attorneys are skilled in offering options and securing resources to meet the couple’s interests and needs.
 If a couple needs additional support and information other collaboratively trained professionals step in to assist with specific issues such as parenting, spending plans, sale or mortgaging of real estate or other property distribution.
 The couple can select from a complement of supportive services to assist them in making the right plan for themselves and their family.”

-If you are considering family divorce and would like to learn more about Collaborative Divorce or Mediation (which process is best for you?), please contact Monmouth County Family Law attorney Anna-Maria Pittella at 732-842-6939.
+If you are considering family divorce and would like to learn more about Collaborative Divorce or Mediation (which process is best for you?), please contact Monmouth County divorce attorney Anna-Maria Pittella at 732-842-6939.